gabssnake/observablehq-docs/docs/index.md

 hero:
   text: "Observable documentation"
-  tagline: The place for all questions Observable.
+  tagline: All your Observable questions answered
   actions:
     - theme: brand
       text: Overview
       link: /learn/overview
 features:
   - title: Cells
-    details: Learn the building blocks of Observable notebooks.
+    details: Learn the building blocks of Observable notebooks
     link: /cells/
   - title: Data
-    details: Securely get data in and out of Observable with files, apis and databases.
+    details: Securely get data in and out of Observable with files, APIs, and databases
     link: /data/
   - title: Inputs
-    details: Observable Inputs allows you to quickly add interactivity to your analysis.
+    details: Observable Inputs allow you to quickly add interactivity to your analysis
     link: /inputs/overview
   - title: Notebooks
-    details: Learn about forking, history, imports and more settings for your Observable notebook.
+    details: Learn about forking, history, imports, and more settings for your Observable notebook
     link: /notebooks/
   - title: Collaboration
-    details: Comment, follow and suggest with others to build visualizations together.
+    details: Comment, follow, and suggest with others to build visualizations together
     link: /collaboration/
   - title: Embeds
     link: /embeds/
-    details: Build in Observable and deploy everywhere.
+    details: Build in Observable and deploy everywhere
   - title: Security
     link: /security/data-security-and-privacy
-    details: Read about our security model and how to set up secrets.
+    details: Read about our security model and how to set up secrets
   - title: Accounts & Workspaces
-    details: Learn how to manage your account, billing, and workspaces.
+    details: Learn how to manage your account, billing, and workspaces
     link: /accounts-workspaces/accounts
 ---